 Ah, that old chestnut.

-His persistent knee injuries were meant to debilitate Pep Guardiola’s all conquering side, denying them of the brains of their organisation, their conductor-in-chief.
+The Belgian’s persistent knee injuries were meant to debilitate Pep Guardiola’s all-conquering side, denying them of the brains of their organisation, their conductor-in-chief.

-But, in a bizarre way, have City actually looked… better?
+But, in a bizarre way, have City actually looked better without him?

 Bernardo Silva has been more just than an able deputy to De Bruyne and some believe he’s proving a smarter fit for Pep’s system.

-Bernardo doesn’t quite have the jaw-dropping range of passing that the Belgian boasts but what he does bring is an effortless sense of control and composure.
+Bernardo doesn’t quite have the jaw-dropping range of passing that De Bruyne boasts but what he does bring is an effortless sense of control and composure.